ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

 - "Invoice" is the most popular payment method in Swiss online retail.
 - If this payment method is not offered, there is an increased risk of purchase abandonment.
 - Without a credit check, there is a potentially high risk of payment defaults.
-- RiskCUBE is intended to ensure that only customers with sufficient creditworthiness can use the purchase on account option.
+- RiskCUBE is intended to ensure that only customers with sufficient creditworthiness can use the invoice purchase option.

 ### Background

-- Due to the high popularity of purchase on account, fraud and payment defaults are a problem.
+- Due to the high popularity of invoice purchases, fraud and payment defaults are a problem.
 - RiskCUBE determines, based on a credit check and other factors, whether the invoice option can be offered.

 ### Scope of Services